philjord/java3d-compressedtexture/README.md

 # java3d-compressedtexture

+This repo needs to be deleted at some point soon

+All of this code now exists in java3d-core-and or java3d-utils-and

 Some draft instructions to make this run

 The classpath in the repo won't work straight from a clone it relies on non public projects.